audreylim/rustg/README.md

-## Crust
+## Rustg

-Crust is a simple grep utility written in Rust.
+Rustg is a simple grep utility written in Rust.

 ### Installation